iwasz/oledgui/README.md

 * [ ] vbox(); (no parameters) results in an error.
 * [ ] Write concepts for widgtes, layouts, widgteTuples, groups etc and use them instead of raw typename.
 * [ ] Describe how the code works in a comment on the top.

+Document:
+* When you implemnt a custom widget, bu default it is not focusable.
+Inherit from og::Focusable to change it.
+* Display has its own context, so you don;t have to use a window???